shawnmckinney/fortress-saml-demo/README.md

 1. Invalid Entity Id registered with SSO Circle.com.
 If authentication succeeds with IdP, but the redirect to fortress-saml-demo fails with this error in browser.
  ![SSO Circle Invalid Metadata page](https://github.com/shawnmckinney/fortress-saml-demo/blob/master/src/main/javadoc/doc-files/SSO-Circle-invalid-entityid.png "Unsuccessful Redirect")

+2. Authentication succeeds, but keep getting routed back to SSO circle page.
+ * Make sure the fortress saml test security policy was loaded, and that the SSO circle.com user profile has mapping the last name field to one of the users setup in Fortress, e.g. sam1, sam2, sam3.
+ * It also *could* be a browser compatibility problem.